Hackers News Hackers News

 Sample overview of PEStudio (Source – LeverBlue)

-The webcam module, triggered by the WEBCAM command, creates an invisible capture window, connects to the default webcam driver, grabs a single still frame, saves it as a temporary BMP file (webcap.bmp), and uploads it to the /upload-webcam endpoint before removing the file from disk.
+The malware’s webcam module, activated by the “WEBCAM” command, initiates an invisible capture window.
+It connects to the default webcam driver, captures a single still frame, saves it as a temporary BMP file (webcap.bmp), and uploads it to the “/upload-webcam” endpoint before deleting the file from disk.
+This entire process occurs without any visible indication or alert to the victim.

-The audio recording feature uses the Windows Multimedia Command Interface (MCI) to silently open the victim’s microphone, record for a duration set by the attacker, save the result as a temporary WAV file, and upload it to the /upload-audio endpoint.
+The audio recording functionality utilizes the Windows Multimedia Command Interface (MCI) to silently activate the victim’s microphone.
+It records audio for a duration specified by the attacker, saves the output as a temporary WAV file, and uploads it to the “/upload-audio” endpoint.
+This recording process operates in a dedicated background thread, ensuring the main malware process remains fully responsive.

-The keylogger installs a low-level keyboard hook using SetWindowsHookExA and captures every keystroke across all active applications, sending the data to the /upload-keylog endpoint via HTTP POST.
+KarstoRAT’s keylogger module installs a low-level keyboard hook using SetWindowsHookExA, capturing every keystroke across all active applications.
+This captured data is then exfiltrated to the “/upload-keylog” endpoint via HTTP POST.

-For persistence, KarstoRAT uses three distinct methods: a Windows Registry Run key named “SecurityService”, a Scheduled Task called “SystemCheck”, and a copy of itself placed in the Windows Startup folder.
+For maintaining persistence, KarstoRAT employs three distinct methods: it creates a Windows Registry Run key named “SecurityService,” establishes a Scheduled Task called “SystemCheck,” and places a copy of itself in the Windows Startup folder.
+Additionally, it leverages a User Account Control (UAC) bypass using fodhelper.exe to gain elevated privileges without displaying any security prompts to the victim.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.